substantic/rain/docs/guide/user.rst

 If a task has more than one output or zero outputs, then accessing attribute ``.output`` throws an exception.
-Attribute ``.outputs`` is always availble independantly on the number of outputs.
+Attribute ``.outputs`` is always availble independently on the number of outputs.

 Object data types